FalkorDB/docs/commands/graph.query.md

 ## Indexing

-RedisGraph supports single-property indexes for node labels and for relationship type.
+FalkorDB supports single-property indexes for node labels and for relationship type.
 String, numeric, and geospatial data types can be indexed.

 ### Creating an index for a node label